dgrinton/fragmentify-js/README.md

 drag it onto Chrome's Extensions screen.
 To work off your local file system you'll need to tick "Allow access to file URLs" for the Fragmentify extension.

+Detailed Chrome Extension installation instructions [here](https://github.com/dgrinton/fragmentify-js/blob/master/docs/install-ext.md).

 The other way to use Fragmentify is by including fragmentify.min.js in each leaf document of your project - ie if home.html requires widget.html and extends base.html, you'd only need to include the JavaScript in home.html (which is the file you'd be loading in the browser).

-This is the only way to way to view Fragmentify pages in browsers other than Chrome, though we should soon have another extension that will let you save a compiled page as a single file so you can then load it in any browser.
+Detailed JavaScript installation instructions [here](https://github.com/dgrinton/fragmentify-js/blob/master/docs/install-js.md).

 Syntax in a nutshell:
 --------------